vita-student-projects/BEV_group4/README.md

 </div>
 <br />

-These results finally show a better performance of the DIoU training over the IoU one for small classes such as pedestrians, in both DIoU and IoU validation runs.
-The impact of the DIoU training can further be observed on the DIoU validation runs (last 2 lines of the table) as the difference between the performance of DIoU trained network and the IoU trained one is bigger than using the Iou metric for validation.
+These results finally show a better performance of the $DIoU$ training over the $IoU$ one for small classes such as pedestrians, in both DIoU and IoU validation runs.
+The impact of the $DIoU$ training can further be observed on the $DIoU$ validation runs (last 2 lines of the table) as the difference between the performance of $DIoU$ trained network and the $IoU$ trained one is bigger than using the $IoU$ metric for validation.

 ### Inference results

-Now that we have a trained model, we can use it to predict the bev using any input images or videos.
+Now that we have a trained model, we can use it to predict the BEV using any input images or videos.
 While our ambition was to implement our method within the course's final demo, the bird's eye view maps infered were unfortunately not sufficiently performant.
 The figure below shows the inference result on one of the test videos provided (see https://drive.google.com/drive/folders/16xf0AF9zgWAuK6Xyr5xK85t77hM3BwAv?usp=sharing).

 <div>
 <p align="center">